Home Sailing Turkey Yacht charters Charter guide Gulets

 Sailing Bodrum & Marmaris

-Furthermore, it is easy to cross into Greek waters, towards the Dodecanese; the beautiful islands of Symi, Kos, Nisyros and Rhodes are just a day sailing away.
+Furthermore, you can cross into Greek waters, towards the Dodecanese with the must-see islands of Symi, Kos, Nisyros and Rhodes are just a day sailing away.

 Ports of entry along the Carian coast are Bodrum, Datça and Marmaris.